thezerolabs/gradle/library/README.md

-# TheZeroLabs Library Gradle Plugin
+# TheZeroLabs Gradle Plugins

-The `library` module provides a Gradle plugin (`net.thezerolabs.gradle.library`) that standardizes JVM project setup and optionally wires in TheZeroLabs BOM and GitHub Packages publishing.
+The `library` module provides multiple Gradle plugins that standardize JVM and service projects while wiring in TheZeroLabs opinionated defaults.

 ## Plugin ID

 - `net.thezerolabs.gradle.library`
+- `net.thezerolabs.gradle.service`

-## What the plugin does
+## What the library plugin does

 - Sets Java toolchain to Java 24 when not explicitly configured.
 - Adds Maven Central, Spring Releases, and TheZeroLabs GitHub Packages repositories for dependency resolution by default.